ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    ibmcloud resource service-instance vpns2s-pg
    ```

-   Once the Status changes to "create succeeded", you may proceed to the next step.
+   While waiting for the service to create, you can proceed with the steps in the other sections of this tutorial and come back to perform steps 2 and 3 below.

-2. Create a service key with role **Administrator**:
+2. Once you have verified the service status changed to "create succeeded", you may proceed to create a service key with role **Administrator**:
    ```sh
    ibmcloud resource service-key-create vpns2s-pg-key Administrator --instance-name vpns2s-pg
    ```